A South African, Mordor and a Hobbit

 Jackie now enters the annuals of some very remarkable South African military mascots, which amongst others include Nancy the Springbok (see.
 The story of Nancy the Springbok), Able Seaman Just Nuisance the Great Dane (see.
 Able Seaman “Just Nuisance”) and Teddy the Lion (see.
 Teddy the Recce).

-Researched by Peter Dickens.
-Extracts and sources include Jackie: The South African baboon soldier by Wildlife TV, August 19th 2013 Military History Journal Vol 16, 2nd December 2013 JACKIE, THE BABOON MASCOT OF 3 SAI DURING THE GREAT WAR, 1914 – 1918 By Sarel Rossouw and Wikipedia.
+Large extracts and sources: Jackie: The South African baboon soldier by Wildlife TV, August 19th 2013 Military History Journal Vol 16, 2nd December 2013 JACKIE, THE BABOON MASCOT OF 3 SAI DURING THE GREAT WAR, 1914 – 1918 By Sarel Rossouw.

 The Christmas Truce